 Step 2: In the search results, Command Prompt will appear as the Best match.
 On the right side, click on Run as administrator.

-Now the system will start the scanning SD memory card.
+Now the system will start scanning the SD memory card.
 Wait for the process to complete.

-Method 7: Update the SD Card Drivers
+Update the SD Card Drivers

 Like every other program and connected device, an SD memory card requires drivers to communicate with the operating system.
 Although drivers get updated with the Windows updates, you might not get updates for the SD memory card drivers as they are not always connected.
 So when you face an error on your SD memory card, you should update their drivers.